Proserpina: Orpheus and Eurydice

 The most extensive myth of Proserpina in Latin is Claudian's (4th century AD).
 It is closely connected with that of Orpheus and Eurydice.
 In Virgil's Georgics, Orpheus' beloved wife, Eurydice, died from a snake-bite; Proserpina allowed Orpheus into Hades without losing his life; charmed by his music, she allowed him to lead his wife back to the land of the living, as long as he did not look back during the journey.
 But Orpheus could not resist a backward glance, so Eurydice was forever lost to him.

 In artwork

-Proserpina's figure inspired many artistic compositions, eminently in sculpture (Bernini, see The Rape of Proserpina) in painting (D.G.Rossetti, a fresco by Pomarancio, J. Heintz, Rubens, A. Dürer, Dell'Abbate, Parrish) and in literature (Goethe's Proserpina and Swinburne's Hymn to Proserpine and The Garden of Proserpine).
-The statue of the Rape of Prosepina by Pluto that stands in the Great Garden of Dresden, Germany is also referred to as "Time Ravages Beauty".
+Proserpina has inspired many artistic compositions, including in sculpture (Bernini), in painting (Dante Gabriel Rossetti, a fresco by Pomarancio, Joseph Heintz the Elder, Rubens, Albrecht Dürer, Dell'Abbate, Maxfield Parrish, and in literature (Goethe's Proserpina and Swinburne's Hymn to Proserpine and The Garden of Proserpine).
+The statue often referred to as The Rape of Proserpina by Pluto that stands in the Großer Garten of Dresden, Germany, in fact depicts Boreas's abduction of Oreithyia, and is also referred to as Time Ravages Beauty.
 Kate McGarrigle's song about the legend was one of the last things she wrote prior to her death, and received its only performance at her last concert at Royal Albert Hall in December 2009.